Skip to content

 If it were mine, I would be investing in a new good quality battery before the weather gets much colder.

 I’ve recently bought Exide batteries at very competitive prices from Tayna Batteries.
-Just go on eBay and find their listings, send them a message with your reg. no. and they will confirm suitability.
+Just go on EBay and find their listings, send them a message with your reg. no. and they will confirm suitability.
 You could go to their website and do it that way, but they are likely to quote you for their (generally more expensive) Enduroline.
-They are usually postage free on eBay, and sometimes code SAVES8 gets you an extra 8% off.
+They are usually postage free on EBay, and sometimes code SAVES8 gets you an extra 8% off.

 Highly likely the new battery will need coding to the car.